-If your home is newly constructed and no one has ever lived in the home prior to you, the April 15th deadline may not apply.
-In this case you must apply for the homeowner’s exemption within 30 days of being notified by the Assessor that the home has been appraised.
+If your home is newly constructed and no one has ever lived in the home prior to you, you must apply for the homeowner’s exemption within 30 days of being notified by the Assessor that the home has been appraised.
 Applications received later will be considered the following tax year.
 For more information on new construction taxes see What is an Occupancy tax?

 Trusts and LLC’s

-If you place your home in a Trust or LLC, you may need to reapply for a homeowners exemption.
-It is also necessary to provide the Assessor’s office with documentation stating who is in control of the Trust of LLC per Idaho Code 63-703(4) .
+If you place your home in a Trust or LLC, it is necessary to provide the Assessor’s office with documentation stating who benefits from Trust of LLC per Idaho Code 63-703(4).
 The easiest way to do this is bring all of your Trust or LLC documents to the Assessor’s office.
 Staff will only make copies of the pages necessary to comply with Idaho code.

 The agricultural program, also known as the ag exemption, reduces the taxable value of agricultural land.

 Idaho Code describes agricultural land as: land actively devoted to agriculture and a part of a bona fide profit-making agricultural venture.
 The land is further described as follows.

 - Used to produce field crops (and / or)